clearpath-docs/robot-upgrade/doc/index.rst

-Upgrading from Kinetic to Melodic
+Upgrading from Melodic to Noetic
 ====================================

 In early 2020 Clearpath Robotics added support for ROS Melodic running on Ubuntu 18.04 to our line of robots.
 New